 BACKGROUND:

 With the enactment of AB 970, the California Energy Commission now needs to develop workable regulations for the expedited siting of new generation.
-We believe that the regulations need to encourage the placement of much needed siting in targetedgeographic areas without doing damage to our environment.
 We are committed to working with the CEC to help create those regulations and stand ready to begin such work.

 ACTION: